dustinmhorvath/EasyOpenVPN/README.md

 - Configuration gets written to user creation scripts for later use, so you don't have to repeat yourself.

 #### Using this script:
-1. Clone.
-Change some values in the top of the script to match what you need.
+1. Clone or copypasta.
+Change the values in the top of the script to match what you need.
 2. Run the install script.
+It'll ask a few server-relevant questions at the beginning.
-3. Use the script /etc/openvpn/createUser.sh to build new users
+3. Use the script /etc/openvpn/createUser.sh to build new users.
 4. Retrieve their .ovpn files from /etc/openvpn/easy-rsa/keys/ and transfer to clients for connecting.

 Notes: